saltstack/salt/doc/topics/transports/index.rst

 Request Server
 ==============

-The request server impliments a request / reply paradigm.
+The request server implements a request / reply paradigm.
 Every request sent by the client must recieve exactly one reply.

 Request Client